Our Service & Limitations

 However, there are limitations to the service we offer.

 Consulting with a doctor online is by no means a like-for-like alternative to seeing a doctor in person.
-A face-to-face consultation with a GP or specialist is always a more preferable option to consulting with a doctor online, as an in-person consultation may be able to identify issues which an online consultation cannot.
+An in-person consultation with a GP or specialist is always a more preferable option to consulting with a doctor online, as an in-person consultation may be able to identify issues which an online consultation cannot.

 We would therefore always recommend that patients have an in-person consultation with their regular doctor or specialist if they are able to.

 Lastly, our service is a private one.
-The prices we display are inclusive of consultation, prescription, medication and special delivery.
+Where possible, we will display prices which are inclusive of consultation, prescription, medication and special next-day delivery.

 However, the prices we charge will typically be higher than those patients would pay if they are entitled to levied (or free) treatment on the NHS.